Document Type : Research Article

 Introduction

 Considering being located in arid and semi-arid regions of the world, Iran is influenced by the most severe impacts of drought.
 Drought is considered a major threat to the livelihood of rural households.
-In the last drought, rural households have suffered significant losses and consequences, which highlights their unpreparedness to deal with this natural hazard.
-Therefore, every society must take measures to deal with changes, threats and their effective management.
-Meanwhile, the review of the country's drought management programs shows that the policy-makers have always focused on increasing production even in the critical conditions of the recent droughts.
-That is, they have prioritized the policy of increasing production and providing the basic needs of the growing population over providing livelihood and improving the resilience of rural households.
-However, the key to improving the rural households situation in drought conditions is to pay more attention to households resilience capacity, which indicates their ability to adapt and be flexible.
+During the recent drought, rural households faced significant losses and hardships, underscoring their lack of preparedness for this natural hazard.
+Consequently, every society must take proactive measures to manage changes, mitigate threats, and respond effectively.
+A review of the country's drought management programs reveals that policymakers have consistently prioritized increased production, even amid the critical conditions of recent droughts.
+This focus on boosting production to meet the basic needs of a growing population has taken precedence over enhancing rural households' livelihoods and resilience.
+However, improving rural households' resilience in drought conditions hinges on prioritizing their capacity for adaptability and flexibility.
 Therefore, considering the sensitivity of the issue of resilience as a dominant approach effective on the dimensions of life and livelihood of rural households on the one hand and the lack of a comprehensive study on its underlying factors, on the other hand, this research seeks to answer two questions: First, what is the resilience level of rural households against drought?
 Second, what factors influence the resilience levels of rural households in drought conditions?

 Materials and Methods